Oriental Fire-Bellied Toads are native to Southeastern Siberia, Northeastern China and Korea.

 Clutch: 38-250 eggs in portions of 3-45 eggs

 They are aquatic throughout spring and summer, then they bury themselves in soft ground for winter.
 They live in a variety of landscapes.
-This toad hibernates from late September/October to late April/May.
+The Oriental Fire-Bellied Toad hibernates from late September/October to late April/May.

-Breeding occurs between May and October.
+Breeding in Oriental Fire-Bellied Toads occurs between May and October.
 Breeding pairs are formed randomly, with long reproductive periods because females deposit eggs at different times.
 Eggs hatch usually between early June to late July, with complete metamorphosis done by the end of August or late September.

 Small insects, worms and mollusks